whatmakeart/whatmakeart.github.io/content/making/cardboard-construction.md

 title: Cardboard Construction
 ---

 Cardboard is a great material for making prototypes.
 As a material, it is relatively cheap, easy to find, strong and lightweight.
 In fabrication it can be cut, sanded, bent, fastened and glued.
-Multiple layers of cardboard can be built up to make a panel a desired thickness.
+Multiple layers of cardboard can be built up to make a panel a desired thickness or to build a [cardboard model to scale](./scale-cardboard-to-plywood.md).

 Tab and slot cardboard construction techniques allow a design to assemble and disassemble without glue.
 This can be helpful when a design might be changed or when the final design may also use slot and tab construction such as in laser cutting.